About Sam Deane

 These days we’re mostly working on our own products, but previously we’ve contracted for other people (and still do a little, occasionally).

-My last really big contract was Sketch, which I did a lot of work on from 2012 to the end of 2017.
+Prior to that, I worked on Sketch from 2012 to the end of 2017.
 During that time I worked on all sorts of things: the architecture, the back-end, importers, rendering, scripting to name a few.
 I also helped to put in place a great coding team, and a decent workflow, with feature branches, unit testing, code reviews and continuous integration.
 Latterly my main focus was “tools and technology”, particularly internal tools and processes to make our own team more productive, and external scripting and tools to allow other people to write plugins for Sketch and to incorporate it into their workflow.

 Before Sketch, I worked at many interesting places, including games studios (Sony London and Sports Interactive), music studios (Real World and Abbey Road), and some pioneers in the early years of multimedia (Multimedia Corporation, ULTRALAB and the Centre for Educational Studies).
 If you want to know more, check out my Past Lives page, or read my CV.